Today in Middle Eastern history: the Battle of the Pyramids (1798)

 But as I say, regardless of whether or not it helped Napoleon the introduction of the printing press to the Arab Middle East was an important development.

 As for the scholars, well, you know how Egyptology is a big thing these days?
 You largely have Napoleon to thank for it.
-The smart people he brought with him, who were officially there to help draw up plans for a canal connecting the Mediterranean and Red Seas (this idea later became the Suez Canal, of course), were really there to spread French Enlightenment thinking (as Alexander’s army had brought Greek philosophy with it) and to study Egyptian antiquity.
+The smart people he brought with him, who were officially there to help draw up plans for a canal connecting the Mediterranean and Red Seas (an idea that later became the Suez Canal), were really there to spread French Enlightenment thinking (as Alexander’s army had brought Greek philosophy with it) and to study Egyptian antiquity.
 It was a French army engineer, Pierre-François Bouchard, who discovered the Rosetta Stone, one of the most important archeological finds in history, in 1799 while on this campaign.
-So in a way, Napoleon is the reason why people can read Egyptian hieroglyphs today.
+So indirectly, Napoleon is the reason why people can read Egyptian hieroglyphs today.

 Napoleon’s forces disembarked in Alexandria and he sent most of the fleet to anchor in Abu Qir Bay, near the Nile Delta, amid reports that the British navy was already nearby.
 He then led his forces along the coast east toward Cairo.
 On July 13 they encountered a relatively small Mamluk force led by Murad Bey, who was Amir al-Hajj at the time.
-Technically this position, “commander of the Hajj,” gave the holder the responsibility for organizing the annual pilgrimage to Mecca, but in practice its holder was one of the two dominant Mamluk chieftains of Egypt.
-Napoleon defeated this Mamluk force at the Battle of Shubra Khit.
+Technically this position, “commander of the Hajj,” gave the holder the responsibility for organizing the annual pilgrimage to Mecca, but in practice the Amir al-Hajj was one of the two dominant Mamluk chieftains of Egypt.
+Napoleon defeated this Mamluk force at the Battle of Shubra Khit, the Mamluks being completely confounded by Napoleon’s use of the infantry squares tactic and completely overwhelmed by French firepower.

 The French army continued its march, turning south to follow the west bank of the Nile to Cairo.
 Murad Bey and the remnants of his force regrouped added some additional forces.
 The two armies, which were probably of roughly equal size at around 25,000 men apiece, met on July 21 at Imbaba, around four miles outside of Cairo.
 We’re told that Napoleon rallied his army before the battle by saying something like “from the heights of those pyramids, 40 centuries of history look down upon you.”
 Stirring stuff.
 The problem is, it turns out that Napoleon probably couldn’t have seen the pyramids from where his army was, so it’s unlikely he actually said that.
 Nevertheless he did dub the battle the “Battle of the Pyramids,” presumably because it sounded cooler than the “Battle of Imbaba.”

 The rallying worked.
 Well, maybe it would be more accurate to say that Napoleon’s tactics worked.
-He grouped his infantry into tight squares, a formation that Shubra Khit had shown the Mamluk cavalry could not counter.
+He employed infantry squares again, based on the success he’d had with that formation at Shubra Khit.
 During the battle Ibrahim Bey, who held the office of Sheikh al-Balad (“leader of the city”, the higher of the two senior Mamluk offices), sat with another army on the eastern bank of the Nile, helpless to do anything while the French army cut Murad Bey’s force to shreds with their gunfire.
 The Mamluks lost thousands of men to only 29 killed on the French side.
 Murad Bey escaped and with most of his remaining forces headed south into Upper Egypt, where he began a guerrilla campaign against the French.
 Ibrahim Bey didn’t even try to put up a fight, instead taking his forces off toward Sinai and beyond.
 Cairo surrendered to Napoleon on July 22 and he moved into the city a couple of days later.

 This was in many ways the high water mark of Napoleon’s Egyptian adventure.
 Those reports that the British fleet was hanging around proved to be right, and in early August they found the French fleet at Abu Qir and destroyed it.
 Although Napoleon continued his campaign and only finally quit and snuck back to France in August 1799, it seems pretty clear in hindsight that the loss of the fleet spelled the beginning of the expedition’s end.
 Nevertheless, despite only spending a relatively short time in the region Napoleon left an outsized impact.
 In Egypt, for example, Napoleon’s defeat of the Mamluks did open the door for a restoration of Ottoman control (though only after he’d left), but that restoration quickly turned into the establishment of the Khedivate of Egypt under an Albanian viceroy named Muhammad Ali (d.
 1848).
 His dynasty would rule Egypt until the 1952 Free Officers coup.